Facilities manager

 It's likely you'll start your career in an assistant manager role, focused on one operation such as cleaning, catering or maintenance.
 You may then progress to manager of the department and subsequently move into general management where you would oversee all the operations.

-There may be area, regional and sector management roles to follow before achieving director level.
+After this, the usual route is through area, regional and sector management roles before potentially reaching director level.

-It's possible to specialise in consultancy and you may eventually go on to set up your own consultancy business.
+Another possibility is to specialise in consultancy and eventually go on to set up your own consultancy business.